 Individuals may take courses for no college credit for a number of reasons.
 Costs are considerably lower for audit hours.
 Audit students are not required to do assignments or take tests.
-If all courses will be taken for audit only, the following requirements for admission apply.
+If all courses are taken for audit only, the following admission requirements apply: